tsunami03/tsunami03/README.md

 - 💼 I previously worked at [Salesforce](https://www.salesforce.com/in/) as an SWE Intern
 - 📫 How to reach me: [@priyadarshini03](https://www.linkedin.com/in/priyadarshini03/) on LinkedIn
 - 📖 Currently learning Java Spring and ML
-- 🤿 Diving into the vast world of Finance and GenAI
+- 🤿 Diving into the vast world of Finance 💸 and GenAI 🤖
-- ⚡ Fun fact: I love writing poetry and blogs
+- ⚡ Fun fact: I ❤️ writing poetry and blogs